-How To Export the Fonts Section from the Windows Registry
+How To Export the Fonts Section from the Windows Registry to a text file

 All versions of Windows store the list of installed fonts the Windows Registry.
 The fonts are stored